BradHutchings/Mmojo-Server-v2/instructions/402-Restore-Models.md

 ---
 ### Restore Models
 This script mounts your Mmojo Share, looks for the `/models` subdirectory, and looks the `/models/restore-model-map.txt` file.
-If that file does not exist, it copies the `/models/model-map.txt` file and comments out models after the first two.
-You can edit that file to pick which models get restored.
+If that file does not exist, it copies the `/models/model-map.txt` file.
+You can edit that file to pick which models get restored and the order they get restored.
+The `2` command-line paramter tells the script to restore the first two available models than are not available locally.
 - View the script: <a href="../scripts/mm-restore-models.sh" target="_blank">mm-restore-models.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>
     <br/>
-- Run the script.
-We run with `.` so variables can be defined and exported.
+- Run the script to restore the first two available models than are not available locally.
   ```
-  mm-restore-models.sh
+  mm-restore-models.sh 2
   ```

 <details>